Professor Bianca DeStavola Laurea MSc PhD

 I am Italian and graduated in Statistical Sciences at the University of Padua.
 I obtained an MSc in Statistics at the London School of Economics and a PhD in Statistics at Imperial College, London.
 I joined the London School of Hygiene and Tropical Medicine in 1994.

 I enjoy teaching statisticians and epidemiologists, especially when bridging the two disciplines.
 I teach the module "Analysis of Hierarchical and Other Dependent data" and I co-organize and teach on the Short Course In Causal Inference in Epidemiology (held at LSHTM in November every year) and the Short Course in Factor Analysis and Structural Equation Models (held in February every year).

 I am the Director of the LSHTM Centre for Statistical Methodology (http://csm.lshtm.ac.uk/).
 Our aims are to highlight our statistical expertise in research and training relevant to research in public health and to facilitate excellence by enhancing cross-fertilization among Public Health researchers.

 Most of my current research activities involve the understanding, development and implementation of statistical methods for long-term longitudinal studies with specific applications to life-course epidemiology.
-These often involve causal enquiries, in particular related to underestanding pathways for disease development, and hence the study of mediation.
+These often involve causal enquiries, in particular related to pathways for disease development, and hence the study of mediation.